 The Ministry of Industry and Trade proposes a “way out” for Vietnamese cassava exports

-Cassava export volumes have risen sharply, but low value and heavy reliance on a limited number of markets have exposed the sector to significant risks.
+The volume of Vietnamese cassava exports have increased quickly.
+However, low value and heavy reliance on a limited number of markets have exposed the sector to significant risks.
 This underscores the urgent need for deeper processing and market diversification strategies.

-Cassava and cassava-based products are among Vietnam’s key agricultural export commodities, contributing to job creation, farmers’ incomes, and a significant share of agricultural export turnover.
-In the context of increasingly deep international economic integration, cassava exports not only carry economic significance but also reflect the competitiveness of Vietnam’s agricultural sector in the global marketplace.
+Vietnamese cassava products contribute to job creation, farmers’ incomes, and a significant share of agricultural export turnover.
+In the context of increasingly deep international economic integration, cassava exports not only carry economic significance.
+They also reflect the competitiveness of Vietnam’s agricultural sector in the global marketplace.

-According to data from the General Department of Vietnam Customs, in 2025 Vietnam exported more than 3.9 million tons of cassava and cassava-based products, equivalent to over USD 1.26 billion.
+In 2025 Vietnam exported more than 3.9 million tons of cassava and cassava-based products.
+The export value was equivalent to more than USD 1.26 billion.
 Compared to 2024, export volume surged by 52.2%, while export value increased by only 9.8%.
 The wide gap between volume and value growth indicates that export efficiency remains inconsistent with shipment scale.

-In December 2025 alone, cassava exports reached 373,219 tons worth USD 135.1 million, up 39.4% in volume and 42.6% in value compared to November 2025.
-While this reflects strong year-end demand, it also highlights the pronounced seasonality of cassava exports and the lack of long-term stability.
+In December 2025 alone, Vietnamese cassava exports reached 373,219 tons worth USD 135.1 million.
+Notably, they went up 39.4% in volume and 42.6% in value compared to November 2025.
+While this reflects strong year-end demand, it also highlights the pronounced seasonality and the lack of long-term stability.

 Vietnam’s cassava exports in 2025 remained overwhelmingly concentrated in the Chinese market.
-Exports to China reached approximately 3.7 million tons, valued at USD 1.17 billion, accounting for 94.1% of total export volume and 92.6% of total export value.
-Compared to 2024, export volume to China rose by 54.3%, while export value increased by only 10.8%, reflecting falling average export prices and mounting price pressure due to market dependence.
+Exports to China reached approximately 3.7 million tons, valued at USD 1.17 billion.
+They accounted for 94.1% of total export volume and 92.6% of total export value.
+Compared to 2024, export volume to China rose by 54.3%, while export value increased by only 10.8%.
+This gap reflects falling average export prices and mounting price pressure due to market dependence.

-Beyond China, Vietnam exports cassava to markets such as Taiwan (China), Malaysia, and the Philippines.
+Beyond China, Vietnamese cassava exports are available in markets such as Taiwan (China), Malaysia, and the Philippines.
 However, export volumes to these destinations remain modest and insufficient to rebalance the market structure.
-Notably, in the Taiwan market, although export volume rose by 15.8%, export value fell by 17.1%, indicating a sharp decline in prices and limited competitiveness.
+Notably, in the Taiwan market, although export volume rose by 15.8%, export value fell by 17.1%.
+As a result, it indicated a sharp decline in prices and limited competitiveness.

 Although export volumes to China increased sharply in 2025, average export prices trended downward.
 This reflects limitations in price negotiation capacity and in the global positioning of Vietnamese cassava, which is still largely exported in raw or semi-processed form.